Matt Berry teases new track 'Aboard' from upcoming album 'Blue Elephant'

 On ‘Aboard’, Berry offers a hint at the darkened and mysterious psychedelia within the record which, according to a press release, offers “a dizzying trip through an idiosyncratically British love of Psych, Freakbeat, Acid Rock and late ’60s pop”.

 You can check out the tracklist in full below.
+Pre-order the album here.

 Side One